-- · cellular biochemistry
+- cellular biochemistry

-- · human biology
+- human biology

-- · clinical trials
+- clinical trials

-- · drug discovery and development.
+- drug discovery and development.

+- courseinfo.canterbury.ac.nz

 There is a high demand for more medicinal chemists to create life-changing medicines.
 As well as practical skills in pharmaceutics and microbiology, your non-laboratory skills in project management, scientific communications, and marketing will prepare you for roles in both the science and business side of creating medicines.